johannschopplich/kirby-headless-starter/README.md

 # Kirby Headless Starter

-> ℹ️ Send a `Bearer test` authorization header with a request to the [live playground](https://kirby-headless-starter.jhnn.dev) to test this headless starter.
+> ℹ️ Send a request with a `Authorization: Bearer test` header to the [live playground](https://kirby-headless-starter.jhnn.dev) for an example response.

 This starter kit is intended for an efficient and straight forward headless usage of Kirby.
 Thus, you will only be able to fetch JSON-encoded data.
 No visual data shall be presented.
-You can either use Kirby's default template system to build data later to be JSON-encoded or use KQL t fetch data in your consuming application.
+You can either use Kirby's default template system to build data (which will be auto-encoded to JSON) or use KQL to fetch data in your consuming application.

 Routing and JSON-encoded responses are handled by the [internal routes](./site/config/routes.php).

 ## Key Features

 - 🦭 Optional bearer token for authentication
+- 🔒 **public** or **private** API
 - ⚡️ Cached KQL queries
 - 🧩 [KQL](https://github.com/getkirby/kql) with bearer token support via new `/api/kql` route
 - 🗂 [Templates](./site/templates/) present JSON instead of HTML